NVIDIA/spark-rapids-ml/docs/site/compatibility.md

 | RandomForestRegressor  |   √    |       |
 | UMAP (*)               |   √    |       |

-Note: Though they have no direct counterparts in Spark MLlib, we also provide Spark APIs for RAPIDS cuML's distributed GPU accelerated implementations of: Density-Based Spatial Clustering of Applications with Noise (DBSCAN), Exact k-Nearest Neighbors (k-NN), and Uniform Manifold Approximation and Projection (UMAP - a non-linear dimensionality reduction algorithm).
-The closest counterpart to k-NN in Spark MLlib is [LSH-based Approximate Nearest Neighbor](https://spark.apache.org/docs/latest/ml-features.html#approximate-nearest-neighbor-search) implementation.
+Note: Spark does not provide a k-Nearest Neighbors (k-NN) implementation, but it does have an [LSH-based Approximate Nearest Neighbor](https://spark.apache.org/docs/latest/ml-features.html#approximate-nearest-neighbor-search) implementation.
+As an alternative to PCA, we also provide a Spark API for GPU accelerated Uniform Manifold Approximation and Projection (UMAP), a non-linear dimensionality reduction algorithm in the RAPIDS cuML library.
+As an alternative to KMeans, we also provide a Spark API for GPU accelerated Density-Based Spatial Clustering of Applications with Noise (DBSCAN), a density based clustering algorithm in the RAPIDS cuML library.

 ## Supported Versions